History / Legacy

 T.L.L.
 Temple, founder of Southern Pine Lumber Company, first purchased land in what is now the Boggy Slough Conservation Area in 1902.
 The Temple family has more than a century’s connection to the place and its people.
 Boggy Slough belonged to the Temple family until the late 1960s when it became a corporate asset of Temple Industries, Temple-Eastex and Temple-Inland, Inc. After 1940, Boggy Slough operated as a wildlife and forest management research and demonstration area with special attention paid to conservation and sustainability.
-Ownership of Boggy Slough was briefly transferred to International Paper in 2012 with a corporate sale, and the foundation acquired Boggy Slough in 2013.
-In 2015, the foundation entered into an agreement with The Conservation Fund to place a conservation easement over the entire 19,000+ acres.
+Ownership of Boggy Slough was briefly transferred to International Paper in 2012 with a corporate sale.
+Under Arthur (Buddy) Temple, III's leadership, the foundation acquired Boggy Slough in December 2013.
+Before he passed away in 2015, Buddy led the foundation in negotiating an agreement with The Conservation Fund to place a conservation easement over the entire 19,000+ acres.
+Subsequently, the conservation easement was transferred to the Texas Land Conservancy in 2019.

 The acquisition of Boggy Slough by the T.L.L.
 Temple Foundation, and the foundation’s commitment to donate a conservation easement across the property to The Conservation Fund, ensures that the land will be protected and managed sustainably as a working forest in perpetuity.